dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

         reality
         - (still just a metaphor)

   - this seems very similar to ideas from quantum computing circuit diagrams.

+- preservation of information: in physics this is an incredibly important concept. in social physics, physical information is never destroyed, but sociophysical information exists as representations encoded into the material world
+  - there are certainly cases where sociophysical information can be totally or partially destroyed.
+    - this presents yet another type of fracture in the (equilibrium dynamics) of sociophysical (energy) equations & approximations

 - of course, this analogy of information as particle/wave begs the
   question: what is sociophysical equivalent to critical mass & `E =